ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/serverless-framework-aws-intro/lambda.md

 • Deploy & Develop Your Service: serverless dev
 ```

 The project is now ready for deployment.
-Before deploying it let's review the project files
+Before deploying it, let's review the project files.

-## Review the project files
+## Reviewing the project files
-To review the project files created by the Serverless Framework CLI navigate to AwsServerlessLambda folder:
+To review the project files created by the Serverless Framework CLI, navigate to the AwsServerlessLambda folder as follows:

 ```console
 cd AwsServerlessLambda